zowe/docs-site/docs/user-guide/configure-certificates.md

 * When your certificate is already in the keystore, it is ready for use.
 For more information, see [Use certificates](./use-certificates.md).

-* If you run into any error when configuring certificates, see the [Troubleshooting guide for certificate configuring](placeholder).
+* If you run into any error when configuring certificates, see the [Troubleshooting the certificate configuration](../troubleshoot/troubleshoot-zos-certificate.md).